-Recently, in the office, we had a guest speaker in one of our knowledge sharing sessions, Olatomide Asher, an OG, a brilliant strategic mind, come in to chair this particular session.
-Interestingly, what he talked about were Culture, Strategy and everything in between.
+Recently, in the office, we had a guest speaker in one of our knowledge-sharing sessions, Olatomide Asher, an OG, with a brilliant strategic mind, come in to chair this particular session.
+Interestingly, what he talked about were Culture, Strategy, and everything in between.

 Does culture really eat strategy for breakfast, or are they just two sides of the same coin, meaning one cannot eat the other?
 This question is the summary of that session with Asher in my office, and I would like to share my learnings.

 When the session started, Asher had us scream out ‘Culture Eats Strategy For Breakfast’ and we did gladly.
 I mean it’s what we know, what we are used too as ad men and women.
 But then he goes on to tell us we should never say that again.
 The last time we screamed ‘Culture Eats Strategy For Breakfast’ should be the last time we do.